microsoft/RD-Agent/README.md

   REASONING_THINK_RM=True
   ```

   - You can also use a deprecated backend if you only use `OpenAI API` or `Azure OpenAI` directly.
 For this deprecated setting and more configuration information, please refer to the [documentation](https://rdagent.readthedocs.io/en/latest/installation_and_configuration.html).
-When configuring additional options, refer to the [official LiteLLM documentation](https://docs.litellm.ai/docs) for configuring CHAT_MODEL based on the `response` model setting, and for API usage with `os.environ`.You can refer to the following Azure setup example from the official LiteLLM guide:
+When configuring additional options, refer to the [official LiteLLM documentation](https://docs.litellm.ai/docs) for configuring CHAT_MODEL based on the `response` model setting, and for API usage with `os.environ`.You can refer to the following Azure setup example:

   Python usage example on LiteLLM’s Azure documentation:
   ```python